adit299/android_interval_timer/PRIVACY-POLICY.md

 Welcome to the Android Interval Timer app for Android!

-This is an open source Android app developed by Adit Krishnan and Adam Rust.
 The source code is available on GitHub under the MIT License.

 ### Data collected by the app